What Happens When You Don’t Close Your Pool For Winter?

 Let’s go over a basic cost next.
 When you close your pool, you flush the lines and pumps, ensuring no water is left in these to freeze and potentially cause damage.
 If you instead want to keep your pool open during winter, you’re going to have to run your pumps to keep the pool from freezing and causing these structural damages.

 Yeah, it will.

-The electricity used will cost you during winter months where your heating costs are already heightened, while if at any time you lose electricity – as in the case of a bad winter storm – the damage to your now freezing pool could be immense.
+The electricity used will cost you during winter months when your heating costs are already heightened, while if at any time you lose electricity – as in the case of a bad winter storm – the damage to your now freezing pool could be immense.
 Your plumbing and filter system could freeze, allowing your water temperature to drop significantly while also shutting off your chlorine systems.

-Which leads directly into our next point…
+Which leads directly to our next point…

 If your chlorine system stops working, say goodbye to your pretty blue pool.
 Failing to winterize your pool – combined with the steps above – will lead to an unsightly and expensive to clean pool.
 Did you happen to catch the green pools of last month’s Olympics?

 Now water polo pool is going green next to diving pool #Rio2016